 You could make a mean hand out of what you been dealt”

-Thanks for coming, I’m glad you’re here.
+Thanks for reading, I’m glad you’re here.

 If you’d like to get in touch with me, send me an email at btemp8@gmail.com